cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/rules-lists.md

 ## Managing lists

-- To manage and edit IP Lists from your Cloudflare account interface, see [Use IP Lists](/cf-dashboard/rules-lists).
+- To manage and edit IP Lists from your Cloudflare account interface, refer to [Use IP Lists](/cf-dashboard/rules-lists).
-- To manage and edit IP Lists using the Cloudflare API, see [Lists API](/api/cf-lists/).
+- To manage and edit IP Lists using the Cloudflare API, refer to [Lists API](/api/cf-lists/).

 ## Using lists in expressions